French Beginners (FLF1130)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-- Provide an introduction to the customs, culture and society of the regions/countries in which the languages are spoken and to develop student awareness of the general social and cultural background of the language.
+- Provide an introduction to the customs, culture and society of the regions/countries in which the languages are spoken and to develop your awareness of the general social and cultural background of the language.